mhende29/UWOMeteorRadiometer/notes.md

 In the group there has been some discussion on whether PC or PV mode is more sensitive.
 Perhaps a future iteration of the design should have a method for a variable diode bias.
 Testing with various bias settings could settle this discussion.

 The BPW34 DS shows a lower limit of ~0.8uA @ 10lx, while a full moon with a clear sky would between 0.05 to 0.3 lx.

+### Possible Improvements

+- add more diodes (The FDS1010 suugested else where has an active area of 10mmx10mm, while the BPW34 has an active area of 2.62mmx2.65mm.
+Even with 9 diodes the total area is still 40% less then of the FDS1010.)
+- add a tempature sensor and (sofware) compensatation of the temperature dependecie of the BPW34.